 Further in the article, you will learn more about big data, business intelligence, and what makes the two different from each other.

-As its name suggests, Big Data is a collection of massive amounts of data, all of which is usually gathered from daily operational and business processes.
+As its name suggests, Big Data is a collection of massive amounts of data, all of which is usually gathered from daily operations and business processes.
 The data is then stored in a repository, for future reference and use.
 When it comes to making business-related decisions, not all of the big data is relevant.
 Spending your time analyzing and utilizing all the information gained in the form of big data is not only impossible but would also be a huge waste of time.

-Business Intelligence is a tool that enables organizations to ask the questions they want, for learning better about the performance of their business.
-The answer to every query is then facilitated by relevant data sets, wherein each query serves a purpose that includes but is not limited to: analysis, prescriptive reviews or predictive modeling/planning.
+Business intelligence vendors have developed tools that enable organizations to ask the questions they want, for learning better about the performance of their business.
+The answer to every query is then facilitated by relevant data sets, wherein each query serves a purpose that includes but is not limited to analysis, prescriptive reviews, or predictive modeling/planning.

 1. Big data is generic.
 Business Intelligence is far more specific.

 Big Data merely refers to every bit of data captured and stored in a repository (which is later scrutinized solely based on what is available).
 As the name implies, big data is a massive amount of data and not all of it is relevant.
 Business Intelligence, on the other hand, refers to specific subsets of data that are relevant to a purpose or a specific query.
 Business intelligence thus gives you the capability to connect multiple data sources to a centralized system, for addressing key organizational concerns.

 2. Business Intelligence is not dependent on Big Data.